 Achieve Results on Complex Transportation Projects

-Add to the mix are a broad range of regulatory clearances that must be obtained in a sequential manner during the National Environmental Policy Act (NEPA) process to keep the project on schedule.
+To add to the mix of complex transportation projects is a broad range of regulatory clearances that must be obtained in a sequential manner during the National Environmental Policy Act (NEPA) process to keep the project on schedule.
 These clearances are often based on conceptual and preliminary design that if not thoroughly developed during the location and route studies phase can lead to rework and schedule delays later in the project life cycle.

-Partnering with a firm that has the ability to navigate the entire project development process by guiding a project from initial planning, through final design, and ultimately completed construction has many advantages.
+Partnering with a firm that has the ability to navigate the entire project development process by guiding a complex transportation project from initial planning, through final design, and ultimately completed construction has many advantages.
 The advantages become especially clear if this firm has a variety of experience ranging from scenic rural highways to congested urban freeways.
-The experience gained from a diverse collection of projects allows for the anticipation of challenges early in the design process that have potential to disrupt and delay completion of a project.
+The experience gained from a diverse collection of projects allows for the anticipation of challenges early in the design process that has the potential to disrupt and delay the completion of a project.

 Location and route studies involve a variety of data collections, analyses, and designs for multiple alignment alternatives so that project leadership and stakeholders can determine a preferred alternative.
 The more comprehensive the studies the more definitive are the results.

 Comprehensive 3-D models also prove to be a valuable asset in public involvement.
 By integrating the models with traffic microsimulation using software such as VISSIM, the proposed project takes on a life that affected landowners and the general public can relate to and better understand.
-The deeper the understanding of the project, the more connected the public is to the process and the more positive the perception of the process.
-This leads to more effective coordination with landowners and establishes a good starting point for communicating potential ROW acquisitions while at the same time respecting the NEPA decision making process.
+The deeper the understanding of a complex transportation project, the more connected the public is to the process and the more positive the perception of the process.
+This leads to more effective coordination with landowners and establishes a good starting point for communicating potential ROW acquisitions while at the same time respecting the NEPA decision-making process.

 Successfully determining a preferred alternative during the location and route studies phase involves more than just utilizing the latest technology, it also involves engaging in tasks that may have typically been performed during a later phase of project development such as sub-surface utility investigations or construction phasing analysis, development of temporary traffic control concepts, and constructability reviews.